 - Set Savings Goals: Budgets shine a light on where your paycheck goes each month.
 Transfer your surplus into a savings account at the same time each month.
 There’s nothing wrong with starting small.
 Even setting aside $20 builds the habit.
 Schedule gradual increases to your savings allocations until you reach your ideal amount.

-- Save 20 Percent of Your Paycheck: Specialists recommend the 50/30/20 rule for budgets.
+- Save 20 Percent of Your Paycheck: Specialists recommend using a 50 30 20 budgeting calculator when creating budgets.
 In this setup, 50 percent of your pay goes toward essentials like housing costs, transportation, and monthly bills.
 Lifestyle choices like restaurants, bars, and shopping expenses should not exceed 30 percent.
 The final 20 percent goes into your savings account or to pay down debt.